 As we’ve mentioned elsewhere, BlueCat’s approach to blocking malicious TLDs tends to be more forward leaning.
 The potential impact of malware is so large that it usually makes sense to block an entire TLD.
 Yes, there may be a few legitimate sites in the .men TLD (choosing a somewhat random example).
 But they are few and far between.
 Better to block first and make exceptions later.

-One approach that we recommend to our customers is to define TLD blacklists containing riskier TLDs like .top and .tk, and then define a whitelist of known good domains that use the TLDs that your organization actually needs access to.
+One approach that we recommend to our customers is to define TLD blocklists containing riskier TLDs like .top and .tk, and then define an allowlist of known good domains that use the TLDs that your organization actually needs access to.

 Regardless of which strategy you end up pursuing, DNS data provides critical context to guide the decision-making process of your security team.
 To know the extent of your network’s exposure to malicious TLDs, you have to look at DNS query patterns.
 To look at DNS query patterns, you have to be collecting DNS data.
 This can be a lot harder than you might think, particularly in decentralized infrastructures such as Microsoft DNS and BIND.